Ha-L0/Ha-L0.github.io/_posts/2022-11-14-[H4]-Proving-Grounds-Play-VULNHUB-blogger-1.md

 [x] Failed to execute PHP code...
 ```

-It first seems as if the exploit failed.
+> Exploit seems to have failed.
+{: .prompt-danger }

-However, if we check the location where the exploit reports it uploaded a shell file and check for a simple code execution, everything seems to work fine.
+However, if we check the location where the exploit reports it uploaded a shell and check for a simple code execution, everything seems to work fine.

 ### request
 ```http